openeuropa/oe_multilingual/README.md

 ## Known Issues

+##### Enabling string English string translation

-##### Enabling English translations allows configuration changes to override locale translations
+Enabling English string translation can have unintended consequences when making changes to translatable configuration entities.

-Having English translations available had an unintended consequence: when making changes to translatable config entities, if the strings of this config entities were also available on locale they would get saved as translations.
-The functionality was removed on OPENEUROPA-2111 and a solution is currently being investigated on OPENEUROPA-2244
+If these strings are available in locale, the change would get saved as EN translations.

 ## Contributing